rohitr16/air-quality-monitoring/README.md

 ### Deployment

   Once a PR is merged to main , if the builds and test cases are successful, it gets deployed to heroku with a docker container stack.
+  This repo is also configured to be deployed on AWS Elastic Bean Stalk Serber like heroku.

 ## External Libraries used

 ### Graphing
   For graphs I have used Plotly (based on D3.js) as it has vast community support and a generous documentation.
 Supports different Javascript frameworks like React, Vue, etc. Also its is quite easy to integrate and its open source.

+## Development Time Taken
+  Integrating CI/CD took around 2-3 hrs as I was facing some issues related to deployment on AWS server.

+  The overall development took around 7-8 hours divided over two days  including all the graphing libraries integration and styling the web page.

+## Error Scenarios
+  Following are the considerations the came to my mind for handling error scenarios:
+    1. Redirect user to a error page in case the client is not able to connect to websocket .
+    2. Use srvice workers to cache the data and show it to the client , but obviuosly the data will be stale but still we have the last Updated info, so the user will be aware.
+    3. Provide a Retry button to user and after some configurable no of retries , he will be redirected to The error Page.